jaelin215/jaelin215.github.io/index.md

 ---

-**As an MLOps Engineer**, I align machine learning systems with real-world constraints — technical, operational, and ethical — to deploy models that are reliable, monitorable, and accountable, from architecture to delivery.
+**As an MLOps Engineer**, I align machine learning systems with real-world constraints — technical, operational, and ethical — to design data engineering pipelines & deploy models that are reliable, monitorable, and accountable, from architecture to delivery.

 **As a Technical PM and AI Consultant**, I bridge strategy and execution — helping teams align, scope priorities, and translate vision into shipped ML systems.